noyqdave/accounting-ledger-service/docs/practices-guide.md

 # Practices Guide: Use Case Specifications & BDD

 ## Overview
-This guide captures practices for writing use case specifications and BDD scenarios, derived from real project experience and industry standards.
+This guide captures practices for expressing, constraining, and documenting system behavior using use case specifications, BDD scenarios, and tests.
+These practices were refined in a real project where AI-assisted development required executable intent and strong behavioral guardrails.

+Without executable intent (BDD scenarios and tests), AI-generated code quickly drifts into implementation detail and unintended behavior.

 ### How These Practices Were Applied in This Project
 In this project, the development workflow followed a specific sequence: